Drew Folmar

 Drew Folmar (born c.
 1978) is an American college football coach.
-He is the offensive coordinator for Bucknell University, a position he has held since 2025.
+He is the head football coach for Millersville University, a position he has held since 2026.
 He was the head football coach for Kutztown University of Pennsylvania in 2013.
-He also coached for Millersville, Merchant Marine, New Haven, Lehigh, and Elon.
+He also coached for Millersville, Merchant Marine, New Haven, Lehigh, Elon, and Bucknell.
 He played college football for Millersville as a quarterback and professionally for the Legnano Frogs of the Italian Football League (IFL).